Vylpes/Droplet/CONTRIBUTING.md

 Provide more context by answering these questions:

-* **Did the problem start happening recently** (e.g. after updating to a new version of Sonar) or was this always a problem?
+* **Did the problem start happening recently** (e.g. after updating to a new version of Droplet) or was this always a problem?
-* If the problem started happening recently, **can you reproduce the problem in an older version of Sonar?** What's the most recently version in which the problem doesn't happen?
-You can download older versions of Sonar from the releases page.
+* If the problem started happening recently, **can you reproduce the problem in an older version of Droplet?** What's the most recently version in which the problem doesn't happen?
+You can download older versions of Droplet from the releases page.
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.

 Include details about your configuration and environment:

-* **Which version of Sonar are you using?** You can get the exact version by running the `about` command.
+* **Which version of Droplet are you using?** You can get the exact version by running the `about` command.
 * **Do you have any custom commands added to the commands folder?** If you do, provide information on what the command does, and a link to the command file if it exists.

 > **Note:** We do not provide any support on issues caused by custom commands.
 You are welcome to create an issue if you believe the issue is to do with the base code, but if the error is to do with that custom command we are unable to fix that, you will need to contact the author of that command.

 * **What's the name and version of the OS you're using?**
-* **Are you running Sonar in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
+* **Are you running Droplet in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
 * **What version of node do you have installed?** You can get this version by running the `node -v` command in your terminal.
 * **What does your `config.json` file look like?**